 Standing at work all day can be exhausting, especially for your feet.
-Hard flooring and the wrong shoes or boots can make the situation even worse.
+Hard flooring and the wrong shoes or boots don’t help.
 Your feet are meant for moving, not standing still.
-If you stand long enough, your feet could be permanently damaged.
+If you stand long enough, it can cause permanent damage to your feet.

 - Buy shoes later in the day, so when you try them on, your feet are swollen and at their largest.